Identity Access Management (IAM)

 Case study

 ).
-Bob is a member of Administrators (a membership with role member
+Bob is a member of Administrators (Membership role: member

 ).
-We can describe this case with the following objects.
+We can represent this scenario with the following objects.

-- Alice invites Bob as a member of Administrators.
+group. - Alice invites Bob to join the group as a member.

-The actions are mapped to the following API requests.
+These actions correspond to the following API requests.

 POST /api/iam/users/